Who We Are

 Dr. Ristvedt received his Bachelor’s degree from the University of Minnesota and his Ph.D. in Clinical Psychology from the University of Pennsylvania.
 He then completed a two-year fellowship in Health Psychology at the University of Minnesota Hospital and Clinics, where he was first trained in chronic pain management.
 Since that time, he has worked alongside a variety of physicians, nurses, physical therapists, and other healthcare professionals in the care of patients with chronic pain and other chronic illnesses.
 His primary approaches to treatment are Cognitive Behavior Therapy (CBT) and supportive psychotherapy, which he also uses to help people learn to manage problems with depression and anxiety.

-Dr. Ristvedt’s office is located within the Missouri Baptist Medical Center
+Dr. Ristvedt’s primary office is located within the Missouri Baptist Medical Center.

 Missouri Baptist Medical Center (MBMC)

 Hospital Main Entrance – 1st Floor

 Creve Coeur, MO 63141

 To make an appointment with Dr. Ristvedt at MBMC or BJWC, call 314-747-0202.